Narsinh Mehta: Works used by Mahatma Gandhi

-See: Vaishnav jan to, his popular composition.

 Mahatma Gandhi referenced Narsinh's work considerably in his speeches, writings, and public prayers.
-Gandhi's repeated reference to the bhajan Vaishnav Jana To shaped it as a global song of compassion, moral integrity, and duty to humankind.
+Gandhi's repeated reference to the bhajan Vaishnava Jana To shaped it as a global song of compassion, moral integrity, and duty to humankind.
 Gandhi elevated Narsinh's life and work beyond the religious context and into greater ethical and moral themes.

 In popular culture

 The first Gujarati talkie film, Narsinh Mehta (1932) directed by Nanubhai Vakil was based on Narsinh Mehta's life.
 The bilingual film Narsi Mehta in Hindi and Narsi Bhagat in Gujarati (1940) directed by Vijay Bhatt and had paralleled Mehta with Mahatma Gandhi.
 Narsi Bhagat, an Indian Hindi-language biographical film by Devendra Goel released in 1957.
 The soundtrack from the film, with music by Ravi Shankar Sharma and lyrics by Gopal Singh Nepali, became popular especially the song "Darshan Do Ghanshyam" (which was misattributed to the poet Surdas in the 2008 film Slumdog Millionaire).
 This was followed by Bhagat Narsinh Mehta, an Indian Gujarati-language film directed by Vijay B. Chauhan which released in 1984.Narsaiyo (1991) was a Gujarati television series telecast by the Ahmedabad centre of Doordarshan starring Darshan Jariwala in lead role.
 This 27-episode successful series was produced by Nandubhai Shah and directed by Mulraj Rajda.